 Then, when I had a list of the best ESL companies, I scanned through some of the most popular job-finding and company review sites to read what current and past workers thought of each one of these ESL companies.

-Ok, now that you know how I selected these top ESL companies, let’s get to them.
+Ok, now that you know how I selected these top ESL companies, let’s go over the best online ESL companies.